AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

+**Note: This module was last run with the [`openscpca/cell-type-wilms-tumor-06`](public.ecr.aws/openscpca/cell-type-wilms-tumor-06:v0.2.2) Docker tag `v0.2.2`.**
+Results may differ if you run this module with the current `latest` Docker image tag.

 # Wilms Tumor Dataset Annotation (SCPCP000006)

 Wilms tumor (WT) is the most common pediatric kidney cancer characterized by an exacerbated intra- and inter- tumor heterogeneity.